bernardopg/SwayNotificationCenter/README.md

 - **[Widget Configuration](man/swaync.5.scd)** - Official man page for all configuration options

+## Button Configuration

-## Toggle Buttons
+### Toggle Buttons

-To add toggle buttons to your control center you can set the "type" in any acton to "toggle".
+To add toggle buttons to your control center you can set the "type" in any action to "toggle".
 The toggle button supports different commands depending on the state of the button and an "update-command" to update the state in case of changes from outside swaync.
 The update-command is called every time the control center is opened.
 The active toggle button also gains the css-class ".toggle:checked"

-`config.json` example:
+`config.json` example (legacy format):

 ```jsonc
 {